 Common causes of component delays

 Component availability problems have reached critical levels, with 88% of global survey respondents reporting increased lead times and 31% experiencing production delays exceeding eight weeks.
 These delays directly impact project timelines and budgets across industries.
+Effective component selection and sourcing processes must anticipate these delays rather than reacting to them.

 Common causes of component delays